skyglass-examples/aws-k3s-traefik/README.md

 **Whoami** microservice is available on: **https://users.skycomposer.net/whoami**

-# Microservices Deployment on AWS with Terraform and K3S:
+# Microservices Deployment on AWS with Terraform, K3S Kubernetes Cluster and Traefik Ingress Controller:

 ## Step 01 - Setup terraform account on AWS
 #### Skip to Step 02, if you already have working Terraform account with all permissions